Citizen Power Initiatives for China

 Citizen Power Initiatives for China, previously known as Initiatives for China or Citizen Power for China, is pro-democracy movement and NGO committed for a peaceful transition to democracy in China through non-violent strategies based in Washington, D.C.
 The organization has been involved with works on U.S. Global Magnitsky Human Rights Accountability Act, the Australian Magnitsky Act, representing Liu Xiaobo at the Nobel Peace Prize ceremony, and 2014 Hong Kong protests.

-Background
+History

 Initiatives for China was founded in 2008 by Dr. Yang Jianli after being released from Chinese prison for his political activities.
 The organization is a successor of the formal Foundation for China in the 21st Century, and it has continued foundation's tasks of Yibao Online Magazine and its Interethnic Interfaith Leadership Conference.
 Begin in 2018, the organization has officially adopted its new name Citizen Power Initiatives for China.

 Initiatives

 2010 Nobel Peace Prize

 The organization's president, Dr. Yang Jianli represented Dr. Liu Xiaobo and Liu's wife Liu Xia (poet) to coordinate with Norway's Nobel Peace Prize Committee for the 2010 Nobel Ceremony.
 Dr. Yang Jianli and Nobel Peace Prize Committee decided on the Empty Chair symbol of the ceremony.